pelamfi/zurb-foundation-scss-webpack-example/README.md

 ## LICENSE

-Everything in this repo (this README, bunch of configuration and index.html) is licensed with the very liberal [UNLICENSE](LICENSE.txt).
+Everything in this repo (this README, bunch of configuration and index.html, but see exception below) is licensed with the very liberal
+[UNLICENSE](LICENSE.txt).
 Feel free to use.

 As an exception, the file  [zurb-foundation-sample-index.html](src/zurb-foundation-sample-index.html) belongs to the